Shit, he had dozed off, hadn’t he?

 Well duh, He thought as he sat up and glanced around, taking in his new surroundings.
-Unless the forest had a sudden make over by a highly sought interior designer, obviously he wasn’t in the same place.
-Its Chinese-esque style with chinoiserie wallpaper, ikat pillows, a bold shade of sunset oranges, gold benches and Hollywood Regency touches told him he was in the home of someone with great tastes.
+Unless the forest had a sudden makeover by a highly sought interior designer, obviously he wasn’t in the same place.
+Its Chinese-esque style with chinoiserie wallpaper, ikat pillows, a bold shade of sunset oranges, gold benches and Hollywood Regency touches told him he was in the home of someone with odd taste.

 “Up so soon?”

 Kaleb’s fangs were already bared and a low growl rumbled from the depths of his throat at the dark-haired man that stood on the far side of the room.